Tokadorium/PatientRegistrationApp/README.md

   - **User:**
     Username: `user`
     Password: `user123`
+  - **All main operations (adding, editing, searching, and deleting patients) are performed via the tool strip menu in the main application window.**

 ## Troubleshooting
 - If you can not generate patients ensure to relaunch Visual Studio again after setting `DB_CONN_STR`